gitlabhq/omnibus-gitlab/doc/docker/README.md

 To install GitLab on Kubernetes, take a look at [GitLab Helm Charts](https://docs.gitlab.com/charts/).

-In the following examples we are using the image of GitLab CE.
-To use GitLab EE instead of GitLab CE, replace the image name to `gitlab/gitlab-ee:latest`.
+In the following examples we are using the image of GitLab EE.
+To use GitLab CE instead of GitLab EE, replace the image name to `gitlab/gitlab-ce:latest`.

 If you want to use the latest RC image, use `gitlab/gitlab-ce:rc` or `gitlab/gitlab-ee:rc` for GitLab CE and GitLab EE respectively.